googlesamples/android-RuntimePermissions/README.md

 ContextCompat#checkSelfPermission(Context, String).
 Permission are requested through ActivityCompat#requestPermissions(Activity, String[], int), and the response received in a callback to  ActivityCompat.OnRequestPermissionsResultCallback#onRequestPermissionsResult(int, String[], int[]).
-Applications can provide an additional rational for the use of permissions after calling ActivityCompat#shouldShowRequestPermissionRationale(Activity,String).
+Applications can provide an additional rationale for the use of permissions after calling ActivityCompat#shouldShowRequestPermissionRationale(Activity,String).
 This call will return true if the application should provide the user with more context on why the requested permissions is needed, for example if the permission request has been denied before.